Adnan al-Bursh

 Adnan Al-Bursh (عدنان البرش; 17 September 1974 – c.
 19 April 2024) was a Palestinian orthopedic surgeon and the head of orthopedics at the Gaza Strip's largest medical facility, Al-Shifa Hospital.
-He died after having been reportedly tortured in Israeli prison after four months of detention during the Gaza war.
+He died after four months of detention in Israeli prison during the Gaza war.
 During the Israeli invasion of the Gaza Strip, Al-Bursh was arrested by the Israeli military and held at Israel's Ofer Prison in the Israeli-occupied West Bank.
-Palestinian authorities and advocacy groups have claimed his death was the result of torture and mistreatment in custody.
+Palestinian authorities and groups advocating for the rights of Palestinian prisoners said he had died as a result of being tortured.

 Early life and career

 Adnan Al-Bursh was born in 1974 in Jabalia, the Israeli-occupied Gaza Strip, and received his early education there before traveling to Romania to study medicine.
-In his career, he was a prominent Palestinian orthopedic surgeon who served as the head of orthopedics at Al-Shifa Hospital, Gaza's largest medical facility.
+In his career, he was a prominent orthopedic surgeon and served as the head of orthopedics at Al-Shifa Hospital, Gaza's largest medical facility.
 Al-Bursh was married and had five children.
 He served as an adviser to the Palestine national football team.

 In 2018, a viral photograph showed Al-Bursh in the Al-Shifa operating room covered in blood.

 Shortly after the outbreak of the Gaza war in October 2023, Al-Bursh started living full-time at Al-Shifa, sleeping in the hospital's staff room at night.
 In November 2023, during the Israeli invasion of Gaza, Al-Bursh was stranded in the besieged Al-Shifa Hospital for 10 days with his nephew.
 Israeli forces later asked them to move south, but Al-Bursh refused to comply and instead moved north to assist at the Indonesia Hospital.
 Al-Bursh's wife and six children also refused to move south and sought refuge at one UNRWA school in the northern area of the strip.

 On 20 November, Al-Bursh was injured when he was at work in the operating room of the Indonesian Hospital when Israeli tanks surrounded the hospital.
 Projectiles fired on the building killed at least 12 people and destroyed the hospitals' front entrance.
 The IDF denied that it was responsible for the attack.
 Following a truce, he relocated again in early December to Al-Awda Hospital, also in northern Gaza.